 The abused person is never at fault.
 Fights and arguments happen in every relationship.
 But a pattern of abusive words and behavior is not normal and it’s not OK.

-If you feel that you’re abused, call the National Domestic Violence hotline at 800-799-7233 for 24/7 help.
+If you need help or advice, call the National Domestic Violence hotline at 800-799-7233 for 24/7 help.
 Or visit www.thehotline.org anytime for a live chat.